justme-1968/homebridge-fhem/README.md

-instead of the format described above homebridgeMapping can also contain the same data encoded as json this hast to be used if any of the separators aabove are used in an command or value.
+instead of the format described above homebridgeMapping can also contain the same data encoded as json this hast to be used if any of the separators above are used in an command or value. at the moment the json version replaces all build in defaults.

 e.g.: { "PositionState": { "reading": "motor", "values": [...] }, "On": { "reading": "state", "valueOn": "/on|dim/", "valueOff": "off" } }